 This beautiful, colorful cauliflower salad from Wu Haus is as photogenic as it is tasty (and healthy.)
 Complete with chopped radicchio, scallions, parsley, spicy chickpeas, cauliflower florets, and a light mustard lemon dressing, this is a meal you'll want over and over again.
 It's smoky, spicy, crispy, tender, and citrusy all at once.

 Roasted Cauliflower With Romesco

 Who says that cauliflower is only good enough to be a side dish?
-This roasted cauliflower recipe from Wu Haus will convince you to put it under the main spotlight, especially considering how beautifully it can be presented.
+This roasted cauliflower recipe, another favorite from Wu Haus, will convince you to put it under the main spotlight, especially considering how beautifully it can be presented.
 The cauliflower is super easy to roast, while the romesco sauce might require a bit more attention (and it's so worth it).
 It has a delightful red pepper flavor, made even more delicious by the paprika, garlic, almonds, and chili flakes.

 Spicy Korean Cauliflower Cups

 Do you love spicy Korean wings?
 How about lettuce cups?
-Then try this cauliflower recipe from Minimalist Baker for the best of both worlds.
+Then try this cauliflower recipe from Minimalist Baker to enjoy the best of both worlds.
 They're super big in flavor, very filling, and also easy to customize if you want to tone this up or down at all.
-Enjoy it as your main, serve it up as an appetizer, or eat them for a quick lunch.
+Enjoy them as your main dish, serve them up as an appetizer, or eat them for a quick lunch.

 Roasted Cauliflower Hummus Bowl